MudBlazor/MudBlazor/README.md

 # ![MudBlazor](content/MudBlazor-GitHub.png)
 # Material Design components for Blazor
 Component Library based on material-ui and Material design.
-The goal is to do more CSS and Blazor and less Javascript.
+The goal is to do more Blazorm, CSS and less Javascript.
 Simple and easy to use components that is highly customizable.